ViV3RRa/PortfolioScrapers/README.md

 # PortfolioScrapers
 This repository contains Python3 scripts for scraping your account information from different investment platforms.
+If a platform consists of separate projects the current value of the project will be found along with the total platform value(as a summation of project values).
 Supports email notifications send from a supplied _Gmail_ to a receiver mail if the scraper failes to scrape a platform.

 ### Currently supportet platforms